reindexio/reindex-api/README.md

   npm start
   ```

-- You can login into GraphiQL by adding token to the `token` GET parameter
+- You can login into GraphiQL by passing the admin token in the `token` query
+string argument:

   ```
   http://localhost:5000/?token=<YOUR_TOKEN>